Vortex structure and intervortex interaction in superconducting structures with intrinsic diode effect: Interaction of vortices

 To find the interaction force, we calculate the system free energy using the expression (\ref{Eq_FE}).
 The resulting integral diverges logarithmically at the origin of the coordinate system and must be regularized by introducing a lower cutoff at the core size $\xi$.
 Therefore, we perform integration over the $x$ axis in infinite limits and subsequent integration over the $y$ axis within the limits $y\in(-a,-\xi)\cup(\xi,+\infty)$, the integration area is indicated in Fig. \ref{fig:boundary} by shading.

 The total free energy of a vortex at the distance $a$ from the edge then becomes

-where the first term describes the work of the Meissner screening current, the second term is the interaction energy with the image antivortex, and the $\gamma$-dependent terms arises from the cubic diode term in the GL functional.
-The maximum value of the $U(a)$ function defines the height of the Bean-Livingston barrier for vortex entry.
-For $\gamma=0$, $U(a)$ reaches its maximum at $a=\Phi_0/(4\pi\lambda B)$, and one recovers the textbook result \cite{Tinkham-book-96}, while a finite cubic-gradient term produces the correction to the barrier height
+where $j_0=c\Phi_0/(16\pi^2\xi\lambda^2)$ is of the order of the depairing current \cite{Tinkham-book-96}.
+In the Eq. (\ref{eq:BLbarrier}) the first term describes the work of the current $\mathbf j$, the second term is energy of interaction with the image antivortex, and the $\gamma$-dependent terms arise from the cubic diode term in the GL functional.
+The maximum value of the $U(a)$ function defines the height of the Bean-Livingston barrier for the vortex entry.
+For $\gamma=0$, $U(a)$ reaches its maximum at $a\sim\xi j_0/j_x$.
+The cubic-gradient term produces the correction to the barrier height

-The sign of the value $\delta U$ depends on the mutual orientation of the edge current and the vector $[\mathbf{n}\times\mathbf{h}]$, so the barrier can be enhanced at one of the sample edges and reduced for another edge with the opposite direction of the screening current.